felipecruz/rio/README.markdown

 * **Master** - holds the runtime with listen socket, references to workers, catch signals and use zeromq PUB to send workers control messages.

 * **Worker** - a worker can have different roles.
-The initial idea is to have one worker reading and writing to external clients (http clients like browsers) and other worker sending and receiving paylod from backend workers
+The initial idea is to have one worker reading and writing to external clients (http clients like browsers) and other worker sending and receiving payload from backend workers